geojupyter/events.geojupyter.org/hackathons/202508-berkeley.md

 ### Sharing policy

 We encourage you to share your own stories from this event on social media!

-However, please **do not share about other participants without their consent**.
+Please **do not share about other participants without their consent**.

+### Photography policy

+The color of the nametag you choose at the door will indicate whether you consent to be photographed.
+**Blue** nametags indicate consent to be photographed.
+**Red** nametags indicate non-consent.

 ## Location